-The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 2022-05-01 / 2023-04-30
+The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 2022-05-01 / 2023-04-30 describes the share of investments in specific assets.

 What were the top investments of this financial product?